 2. Tai Lai Shun

-Worth the 15-minute drive.
-Tai Lai Shun serves the most authentic Chinese food in the valley — hand-pulled noodles, numbing spice beef noodle soup, and dishes you won't find at Americanized Chinese restaurants.
+Tai Lai Shun serves the most authentic Chinese food in the valley — hand-pulled and knife-cut noodles made in house, numbing-spice beef noodle soup, cold appetizers like mala pig ear and wood-ear mushroom, and a menu that lets you pick your noodle cut and your heat level separately.
 The passion fruit tea is an unexpected highlight.
-This is where people who've actually traveled in China come to eat in Utah County.
+This is where people who have actually eaten in China come to eat in Utah County.

 3. El Mexsal